-Who is Alfie Evans and what is the row over his treatment?
+Who was Alfie Evans and what was the row over his treatment?

 Alfie was born to parents Tom Evans and Kate James, from Bootle in Merseyside, on 9 May 2016.

 He was first admitted to Alder Hey Children's Hospital in Liverpool in December 2016 after suffering seizures and has been a patient in the hospital ever since.

 Doctors diagnosed a degenerative neurological condition, which they have not been able to identify definitively.

 Alfie's parents and the hospital clashed over what should happen to Alfie, who had been in a semi-vegetative state for more than a year.

 His parents said they wanted to fly him to a hospital in Italy but this was blocked by Alder Hey, which said continuing treatment was "not in Alfie's best interests".

 Why did his case go to court?

 The Alder Hey Children's Hospital NHS Foundation Trust went to the High Court to seek a declaration that "continued ventilator support is not in Alfie's best interests and in the circumstances it is not lawful that such treatment continue".

 Sitting at the High Court in Liverpool, Mr Justice Hayden began overseeing the case on 19 December.